ddecarle/eeb462-2024/LAB1_characterMatrices.md

 ### Setting up your workspace

-Ensure that you have downloaded and unzipped all necessary files for Lab One from the Modules tab in Quercus.
+Ensure that you have downloaded and unzipped all necessary [files for Lab One](https://github.com/ddecarle/eeb462-2021/blob/main/LabOne.zip).

 1. Open a terminal window and change directories `cd` to the location where these files are saved.
 For most of you, this will be the Downloads folder.